Difegue/LANraragi/tools/Documentation/for-regular-users/index/docker.md

 docker start lanraragi
 docker rm lanraragi
 ```

+{% hint style="warning" %}
+Windows 7/8 users running the Legacy Docker toolbox will have to explicitly forward port 127.0.0.1:3000 from the host to the vm in order to be able to access the app. (told ya to use vagrant)
+{% endhint %}

 The previous command doesn't specify a version, so Docker will by default pull the _latest_ tag, which matches the latest stable release.